Merry Christmas and Happy Hanukkah

 Another thing we enjoy about dual holidays is that our daughter can share traditions about both holidays with her friends, no matter what religion they follow, exposing them to a culture they may not have had the opportunity to learn about.

 When invited to join a new or old tradition on either side of the family, give the ritual a chance.
 We will try just about anything once.
 But we reserve the right to say no to pressure or anything that makes us uncomfortable.
-Maintaining an atmosphere where you can say yes or no to your parents without stern chastisement may not come easily in your extended family system.
-But start trying it, or you’ll never get there.
+Maintaining an atmosphere where you can say yes or no to your family without causing friction may not come easily, but start trying it, or you’ll never get there.